What Is Cystic Acne?

 The Essential Information

-Nodules are by far the most common nodulocystic acne lesion type.
-A nodule develops when a clogged pore "explodes" deep within the skin, causing the body to react with intense inflammation.
-This results in a large (over 5 mm in diameter), fibrous, raised lesion that feel firm to the touch.
+- Nodules: Nodules are by far the most common nodulocystic acne lesion type.
+They are large (over 5 mm in diameter), fibrous, raised lesions that feel firm to the touch.

-Cysts are much more rare.
-They are large, pus-filled lesions that occur when the pore only partially bursts and the skin, and feel semi-soft and movable.
+- Cysts: Cysts are much more rare.
+They are large (usually over 7 mm in diameter), liquid or pus-filled lesions that feel semi-soft and movable.

-A Closer Look into Acne Nodules and Cysts
+A Closer Look at Acne Nodules and Cysts

 Nodules are much more common than cysts.